-These are all ways we can infuse more fun and lightness into our lives which research also shows can slow down the aging process.
+These are all ways we can infuse more fun and lightness into our lives which not only reduces stress (see #4), but research also shows can slow down the aging process.
 Count us in 🙂

 2. Mindful eating may be the most important thing we do for our health.
 Most women we meet not only eat too quickly, but multitask while eating.

 Eating too fast or mindlessly will often lead to:

 - Improper digestion.
 We have teeth for a reason.
 Food that is not well chewed misses out on the first step of digestion, and has much less of a chance to be properly absorbed, especially as we get older and our digestion may slow down a bit.
 You’ll miss out on the nutrients from what you are eating, no matter how healthy the food is.